allmonday/resolver-vs-graphql/README-en.md

 The specific details will be explained in the subsequent comparison.

-For more features of `pydantic - resolve`, please refer to [https://github.com/allmonday/pydantic-resolve](https://github.com/allmonday/pydantic-resolve).
+For more features of `pydantic-resolve`, please refer to [https://github.com/allmonday/pydantic-resolve](https://github.com/allmonday/pydantic-resolve).

 ## Starting the Project